Menu path: UMS Administration > Global Configuration > Certificate Management

 Import a certificate from a file.
 The file format must be PFX, and the private key must be included in the file.
 The file path is provided under Keystore file and the import password is entered under Keystore password.
 The certificate's signature algorithm is checked.
 If the signature algorithm is not supported by the UMS, the certificate is not imported.

 The following signature algorithms are supported: SHA512withRSA, SHA384withRSA, SHA256withRSA, SHA1withRSA, SHA256withDSA, and SHA1withDSA.

-Certificate chains and expired certificates cannot be imported.
-Certificates which use the MD5 algorithm are also not supported.
+Certificates which use the MD5 algorithm are not supported.